 On the other hand, a 12-point wrench creates room for the fasteners to move around if you don’t use the correct size.

-So obviously this 6-point box end design makes your life easier than what you would’ve expected.
+So obviously this 6-point box end design makes your life easier than you would’ve expected.

 5-degree Swing Arc

-If you compare a ratcheting box end to the non-ratcheting box end, the main thing to keep in mind is the amount of position in one rotation.
+If you compare a ratcheting box-end to a non-ratcheting box end, the main thing to keep in mind is the amount of position in one rotation.

-These TEKTON wrenches offer 72 teeth mechanism that will let you hear 72 clicks in one rotation.
+These TEKTON wrenches offer 72 teeth mechanisms that will let you hear 72 clicks in one rotation.
 That means it has a very low 5-degree swing arc to reach the next tooth position.